gedanigat/CLoud-Monitoring/README.md

     http://52.175.215.82(ELKVM IP):5601

- -In order to create the filbeat-playbook.yml file, use the following command:
+ In order to create the filbeat-playbook.yml file, use the following command:

    Nano filebeat-playbook.yml.
 Commands to install and download all the necessary fils are in the YML file as indicated below:![image](https://user-images.githubusercontent.com/95734193/145503678-252b4943-4f52-4810-aa7b-02dbc7f5159d.png)